craigh411/suggestion-box/README.md

 #### Getting user input

-`Suggestion-box` automatically sends a paramater called ``search`` in the `querystring` of the ajax call which allows you to get the user input from your scripts.
-You may change this paramater name if you wish using the `paramName` option:
+`Suggestion-box` automatically sends a parameter called ``search`` in the `querystring` of the ajax call which allows you to get the user input from your scripts.
+You may change this parameter name if you wish using the `paramName` option:

  ```javascript
  $('#mySearch').suggestionBox({url : 'path/to/script', paramName: 'input'});